boeckmann/asm6502/README.md

 listing, the region can be surrounded by `.NOLIST` and `.LIST` statements.

-If listing generation is disabled when an `.INCLUDE` statement is processed, `.LIST` inside the include file has no effect.
+If listing generation is disabled when an `.INCLUDE` statement is processed, `.LIST` inside the included file has no effect.

-The listing generation flag is restored when the processing of an include file finished.
+The listing generation flag is restored when the processing of an included file finished.
 If a `.NOLIST` statement is contained in an include file and the listing is activated for the parent file, listing generation is resumed after processing the include file from the line after the `.INCLUDE` line.

 ## Constraints
-The following constraints apply for AMS6502:
+The following constraints apply to AMS6502:

 ```
 Maximum identifier length: 32